ngerakines/atproto-rs/QUESTIONS.md

 This is me just trying to figure stuff out.

+# Handle Exists

+A handle may exist, but it must support some set of resolution methods.

+For example, `nick.cauda.cloud` would exist at `https://nick.cauda.cloud/`.
+The DID would be resolved through an XRPC request (not `.well-known/did.json`) and would reference the PDS serving the handle.

 # PDS Exists

 In this scenario, a PDS exists at `https://cauda.cloud`.